- Quaystreet Funds FAQs -

 - Regular charges (for example, annual fund charges).
 Small differences in these fees can have a big impact on your investment over the long term;

-Fees are from the QuayStreet Product Disclosure Statement dated 15 August 2018.
+Fees are from the QuayStreet Funds Product Disclosure Statement dated 23 November 2022.

-A performance fee is payable where the QuayStreet Altum Fund’s return (before tax) for the relevant period is more than the Reserve Bank of New Zealand Official Cash Rate plus 6% per annum for the same period.
+A performance fee is payable where the QuayStreet Altum Fund’s return (before tax) for the Relevant Period is more than the Reserve Bank of New Zealand Official Cash Rate plus 6% per annum for the same period, "the hurdle rate of return."

 Read the QuayStreet Product Disclosure Statement for more information about the fees charged.